chauff/conversationalIR/README.md

 ## Research themes

 This categorization was created in a bottom-up manner.
 I looked at the 300+ papers accepted by the workshops/conferences listed above (up to and including the MICROS 2021 workshop) and iteratively revised the categories.
 Each paper was included in only one category or sub-category.
+This is of course purely subjective; ask 10 different researchers to come up with categories and you get 10 different results ...

 The bracketed numbers starting with → indicate the total number of papers in this branch of the tree; e.g. there are a total of 48 papers that fall into some node inside the `Domains` category.
 The bracketed numbers after a sub-category without → indicate the number assigned to this particular node by me.
 For instance, `chitchat (4)` means that 4 papers fell in this category while `Alexa Prize (3)` means that three - different - papers fell into this more specific sub-category.